Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

                                          [multiply_task_cfg])
 ```

-In this example, we create a scenario configuration `ScenarioConfig^` from a task configuration already defined.
+In this example, we create a scenario configuration `ScenarioConfig^` from a task configuration from
+a defined task configuration.
 A `ScenarioConfig^` must always be provided with a list of `TaskConfig^`.

 # Adding additional data nodes configurations